coreshop/CoreShop/docs/docs/03_Development/06_Order/16_State_Management.md

 # State Management

-The CoreShop [State Machine](https://symfony.com/doc/current/workflow/state-machines.html) is a important core feature which allows to determinate complex workflows securely and in a most modern way.
+CoreShop employs a sophisticated [State Machine](https://symfony.com/doc/current/workflow/state-machines.html) as a core feature, enabling the management of complex workflows in a secure and modern manner.
+Unlike many eCommerce frameworks that use a cumbersome and rigid "state/status" concept, CoreShop's approach offers a more dynamic and extendable state workflow.
-Unlike the most eCommerce Frameworks out there, CoreShop does not work with the messy and hard do extend "state/status" concept.
-Every order-section and of course the order itself provides its own state machine which allows us to build a super strong state workflow.

 ## Places

-In State Machine context, the well-known "Status" Property is called "Places".
-Every Workflow comes with a pre-defined set of Places.
+In the context of a State Machine, the traditional "Status" is referred to as "Places".
+Each workflow comes with its predefined set of Places.

 ## Transition

-To change the Place of a workflow we need to apply a transition.
+Transitions are used to change the Place of a workflow.
+A transition is considered valid if it successfully updates the workflow to a new place.
-If the transition is valid the new place gets stored.

 ## Callbacks

-There are several events for each transition which can be also extend by every project.
+Several events can be triggered for each transition, and these can be extended for specific project needs. **Example**:
-**Example:**: If all order payments has been successfully transformed to the `completed` place, the `coreshop_order_payment` workflow will automatically change to `paid`.
+When all order payments reach the `completed` place, the `coreshop_order_payment` workflow automatically transitions to `paid`.

 ## Workflows

-There are seven implemented Workflows:
+CoreShop includes seven implemented workflows:

 - `coreshop_order`
 - `coreshop_order_payment`